luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 To create and use the virtualenv, you can follow an `official python guide to virtualenvs <https://docs.python.org/3/tutorial/venv.html>`__ or follow os-specific guides on the web, like `"How to Create Python 3 Virtual Environment on Ubuntu 20.04" <https://linoxide.com/how-to-create-python-virtual-environment-on-ubuntu-20-04/>`__

-This will make sure, that you are using a fresh environment and Python 3 is the default interpreter - this can help to prevent potential issues.
+This will make sure that you are using a fresh environment and that Python 3 is the default interpreter - this can help to prevent potential issues.

 I usually create and use virtualenvs by running